fanc232CO/HCAR1_inhibit_compete/README.txt

+Updated in 25-11-02
+This pipline is for the "2025上海国际计算生物学创新大赛" (https://www.ibiws.com/2025/SICBC)

+My design is a virtual screening of small molecules based on the "bio-profile" (differential expression of one gene set) similarity, between the profile perturbed by HCAR1 inhibtion, and that perturbed by small-molecule compounds.

-Below we list out the preparation needed for code running
+Below we've listed out the preparation needed for code running
 1. database to download:
 	In SigCom LINCS database (https://maayanlab.cloud/sigcom-lincs/#/Download), you need to download two dataset:
 	(1) oe_coeff_mat.gctx--Normalized gene differential expression profile, perturbed by certain gene over-expression.
 This is needed to simulate the normalized gene differential expression profile in the condition of HCAR1 inhibition.